Thai Sang Thai Party: History

-The registration of the new party took place on 23 March 2021, and Tai San Tai officially began its activities with an event on 10 December 2021, which considered the policy of the party.
+Thai Sang Thai officially began its activities with an event on 10 December 2021, which considered the policy of the party.
 On 22 March 2022, the party decided to nominate aviation officer Sita Tiwaree as candidate for governor of Bangkok in 2022.
 Along with the nomination of candidates for the Bangkok Council in all 50 constituencies on 30 March.

-In July 2022, following the news that several party members had returned to Pheu Thai Party, Keyuraphan stated that this was not a problem and the party would continue its work in full.
+In July 2022, following the news that several party members had returned to Pheu Thai Party, Sudarat stated that this was not a problem and the party would continue its work in full.